-Blacklisting allows blocking of calls to specific numbers, range of numbers or countries.
-Whitelisting specifically allows calls to numbers, range of numbers or countries.
-A combination of black and white listing enables a flexible method of preventing call fraud (hijacking and "call pumping") where forbidden destinations are blacklisted and exceptions are whitelisted.
-This, for example, allows calls to a specific number within a forbidden country.
+Deny listing denies calls to specific numbers, range of numbers, or countries.
+Allow listing allows calls to numbers, range of numbers, or countries.
+A combination of deny and allow listing enables a flexible method of preventing call fraud (hijacking and "call pumping"), for example, by allowing calls to a specific number within a country on a deny list.